Charan45c4/Predicting-Customer-Buying-Behavior-/README.md

 Feature Importance Analysis: Using techniques like correlation matrices or tree-based methods to identify the most significant features influencing customer behavior.

-Modeling:

-Random Forest Algorithm: Implementing the Random Forest classifier, which is an ensemble learning method.
-It constructs multiple decision trees during training and outputs the mode of the classes (for classification problems) of the individual trees.

-Hyperparameter tuning using GridSearchCV to optimize parameters like the number of trees, maximum depth, etc.

-Using cross-validation to prevent overfitting and to assess the model’s performance across different subsets of the data.